Skip to Content

 Here’s an idea of what you might spend in Cuba:

-Bars and restaurants: The price of eating out varies depending upon your exact location and the calibre of the restaurant.
-If you’re mindful of your budget and eat mainly at basic restaurants, a basic meal (such as rice and chicken, or rice and fish) should cost between approximately 350 pesos and 700 pesos per person.
-Alcoholic drinks typically cost between 100 and 250 pesos, depending upon your location.
-A meal at a higher-end or Western-style restaurants will likely cost between 500 and 1500 pesos, but more depending upon the high calibre.
+The price of eating out varies depending upon your location and the calibre of the restaurant.
+If you’re mindful of your budget and eat mainly at basic restaurants, a basic meal (such as rice and chicken, or rice and fish) should cost between approximately 350 – 700 CUP per person.

 Money for Cuba: Can I use my credit card in Cuba?

-Occasionally, you may be required to pay by card for things like the hop-on hop-off bus in Havana.
-That being said, Cuba is primarily a cash-only country and you should prepare to operate using cash only.
+Occasionally, you may be required to pay by card for things like the hop-on and hop-off bus in Havana.

 FAQ